microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroledefinition-assignedprincipals.md

 ---
 title: "unifiedRoleDefinition: assignedPrincipals"
-description: "Get the list of principals (users and groups) directly or transitively assigned to a specific role for different scopes."
+description: "Get the list of security principals (users, groups, and service principals) directly or transitively assigned to a specific role for different scopes."
 author: "abhijeetsinha"
 ms.localizationpriority: medium
 ms.prod: "directory-management"